-Beverly Hills for the Rest of Us
+Beverly Hills, California: For the Rest of Us

 Here we were, two broke college students heading to Beverly Hills California.
 Was it really possible that we could financially support ourselves out there for a few days?
 It was definitely a risk we were willing to take.
 After so many years of watching movies, TV shows and other references to this famous city, it was time for us to see it up close and in person.